Rinbow98/Breakout_master_python/README.md

 Breakout master python

-Please make sure you have install python and pygame
+Please make sure you have installed python and pygame

 Click "main.py" to start the game